wrgr/cppbook/assignments.md

 ### Core Assignment 69 - Self Reflection 7

+These assignments will be individually assigned.
+Check your email!
+Your response should be 2 pages minimum double-spaced, and should include the prompt.
+You do not need to use the essay template or get reviewers.

 #### [](#ca070)

 ### Core Assignment 70 - Mentor Activity IV

+This is completed in class!

 #### [](#ca071)